RajeshSivadasan/zerodha-option-selling/README.md

 <b><u>Highlights of the algo:</u></b>
 1. <b>virtual_trade</b> parameter if set to 1 in the kite_options_sell.ini file will not trigger orders to the exchange.
 It will just log the generated order details.
 Set this to 0 for realtime exchange execution of order.
 2. The algo uses pivot points to punch Nifty call orders at resistance/support levels.
-Parameterisation of this feature is in progress.
+Parameterisation to use fixed points or multipliers instead of Pivot points is in progress.
 3. The nifty call is selected based on the following .ini parameters:
   => <b>nifty_ce_max_price_limit</b> is the limit price for the call option => <b>next_week_expiry_days</b> is the list of days for which next week expiry needs to be selected insted of current week.
 E.g if this parameter is set to 3,4